jadecobra/python_tdd_exercises/source/classes/classes_initializer.rst

         pass

-  the terminal shows another :doc:`/exceptions/AttributeError`
+  the terminal shows another :ref:`AttributeError`

 * I change the ``Boy`` class with an attribute called ``sex``